edeliver/edeliver/README.md

 ## 4 ROADMAP

-The gem is pretty much bare bones as it stands.
+The utility is pretty much bare bones as it stands.
 It's just enough to solve our deployment woes.
-It's bash only (even if it was released as a Ruby gem).
-I can imagine Ruby being added with the post-deploy hooks feature, but until we cross that bridge, bash gets the job done.

 * revise the `PORT` option with something more scalable
 * multi-server deploys